-Members of the Corporation are appointed for a term of office not exceeding four years, but can be re-appointed for a further four years; eight years maximum (four years maximum for Student Members).
+Members of the Corporation are appointed for a term of office not exceeding four years (two years for Student Members), but can be re-appointed for a further four years; eight years maximum (four years maximum for Student Members).
 In exceptional circumstances, this may be extended, subject to annual review.
 The Corporation is responsible for ensuring that appropriate training is provided as required.